‘You don’t have a prayer’

 Apart from that though Soul to Keep is a familiar story told in an entertaining enough way.
 And with an ending that’s unexpected.
 The film is fairly mild in terms of skin and blood.
 Especially given a couple of scenes that were promising a lot more than they ended up delivering.
 You would think one of the Princes of Hell would deserve a little more debauchery.

-It’s an enjoyable enough film, though more suited to casual horror fans, or those who don’t like too much bloodshed.
+It’s an enjoyable enough film, though more suited to casual horror fans or those who don’t like too much bloodshed.

-Jim Morazzini, MOVIES & MANIA
+Jim Morazzini, MOVIES and MANIA

 “There’s an emotional disconnect between the viewer and the characters on-screen that ultimately minimalises the stakes of the film’s more intense moments.
 There are too many paper-thin characters and not enough time in the runtime to add any depth to each of them, resulting in no cares being given about the fate of any of those fighting for survival.”
 Film Inquiry